rpcme/afr-workshop-cc3220sf/Lab5.md

 1. In the *search box* on the left navigation pane of the IAM console page, type your role's name and then choose it from the list.
 2. Choose the *Attach policy* button.
-3. In the Search box, type *AmazonFreeRTOSUpdatex*, choose it in the list of managed policies, and then choose the *Attach policy* button.
+3. In the Search box, type *AmazonFreeRTOSUpdate*, choose it in the list of managed policies, and then choose the *Attach policy* button.

 To add Amazon S3 permissions to your OTA service role